top of page

 Technology

 Normal speech is sometimes difficult to follow, and trying to transcribe it can be nightmarish at worst and tedious at best.
-So if there is a little more care given to what participants say, this certainly has practical benefits.
+So if there is a little more self-editing given to what participants choose to say, this certainly has practical benefits.
 As a minimum you should consider the impact of self-editing for clarity of transmission on your participants.
 Perhaps invite them to comment during the session, or after they have seen a transcript.

 Ethics

 Identical access and engagement methods are not necessarily the same thing as parity.
 You might prefer that everyone uses the platform in the same way; with video and mic - this makes it easier for you.
 But including text options could enable some to take part when their bandwidth simply can't cope with the mic.
-Facilitating this kind of activity takes a lot of practice and having a moderator to help keep on eye on chat, white-board and synchronous but external platforms can be a great way to make sure that people are not over-looked.
+Facilitating this kind of activity takes a lot of practice and having a moderator to help keep on eye on chat, white-board and synchronous but external platforms can be a great way to make sure that people are not over-looked; what-ever the cause.

 Analysis

 The major issue of online speech is that it is not usually as fluent as face to face speech.
 The good news is that this should not usually affect your analytical method, unless you are interested in semantics.
-I would urge caution in relying on 'in-vivo' coding without checking if the phrases are indeed a 'natural' choice, or a consequence of choosing phrases because of the need for clarity online.
+I would urge slight caution in relying on 'in-vivo' coding without checking if the phrases are indeed a 'natural' choice, or a consequence of choosing phrases because of the need for clarity online.
 But I offer the same caution for face to face focus groups, so it shouldn't affect your decision to whether to use online or face to face focus groups.

 Finally...